Market

 performance of the Company for the year.

-x.
+y.
 Events after the reporting period

-If the Company receives information after the
+If the Company receives information after the reporting

-information affects the amounts that it recognises
+amounts that it recognises in its standalone financial

-in its standalone financial statements.
-The Company
+recognized in its standalone financial statements to

-after the reporting period and update the disclosures
+reflect any adjusting events after the reporting period and

-that relate to those conditions in light of the new
+update the disclosures that relate to those conditions in

-information.
-For non-adjusting event, the company will
+light of the new information.
+For non-adjusting event,

-financial statements, but will disclose the nature of the
+in its standalone financial statements, but will disclose

-non-adjusting event and an estimate of its financial
+the nature of the non-adjusting event and an estimate of

-made, if applicable.
+cannot be made, if applicable.

 2.3 Significant accounting judgements, estimates and